 If you tried installing Nvidia drivers on your Windows 10, you might have encountered an error message saying Nvidia Installer failed or Nvidia Installer can’t continue.
 If you can’t download Nvidia drivers on Windows 10 and apply them, you’re not alone.

-Some users were quite vocal about the problem.
+Many users reported Nvidia driver download greyed out, and some were quite vocal about the problem:

 After I clean installed win 10, 64-bit 2 days ago I’m not able to install my Nvidia driver.
 I get this error: “NVIDIA Installer cannot continue.

 This NVIDIA graphics driver is not compatible with this version of Windows.
 Please update your driver using GeForce Experience to download the correct version.
 I’ve read that many people are having this issue.
 How do I fix this??

 1. Confirm that you are installing the fitting version of the driver

 - Navigate to the official Nvidia support website, here.

 - Make sure to choose the appropriate product and system, while sticking to the latest version.

 - Alternatively, you can try and download an older version, as that fixed the problem for some users.